Azithromycin Viatris (Azithromycin)

 Frequently Asked Questions

-No, there is no evidence that Azithromycin Viatris is addictive.
+No, Azithromycin Viatris is not considered addictive.

 Important Disclaimer